sdv-dev/RDT/CONTRIBUTING.rst

    need to round, get the max or get the min of a series, there is no need to filter out nulls before doing that calculation.
 4. ``pd.to_numeric`` is preferred over ``as_type``.
-5. ``pd.to_numeric`` also replaces all None values with nans that can be operated on since ``np.nan`` is a float type.
+5. ``pd.to_numeric`` also replaces all None values with NaNs that can be operated on since ``np.nan`` is a float type.
 6. If you are working with a series that has booleans and null values, there is a `nullable boolean type`_ that can be leveraged to avoid having to filter out null values.

 Create Performance Notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once your transformer is complete, please follow the format in this sample `Collab Notebook`_
+Once your transformer is complete, please follow the format in this sample `Colab Notebook`_
 that runs common performance metrics on the implemented methods and create one for your
 transformer.
 This can help you find inefficiencies in the transformer and may give you ideas
 for improvements.